irsbugs/cmrt/Who can Log in V2.md

 * Admin CMRT - admin@cmrailtrail.org.au - Current IT Support Admistrator(s).
 Currently: Ken, Wayne, Castlemaine IT company?, Ian.

-If there is a change in the person that performs any of the above roles, then the login details and the e-mail account is passed to the replacement person.
+If there is a change in the person that performs any of the above roles, then the login details and the email account is passed to the replacement person.

-Additional email accounts will exist, which would normally be routinely checked by the Secretary:
+Additional email accounts may exist, which would normally be routinely checked by the Secretary:

 * hello@cmrailtrail.org.au
 * info@cmrailtrail.org.au